dscho/pagefind-xkcd-demo/content/comics/2018-8-3-complex-numbers.md

 title: "Complex Numbers"
 num: 2028
 alt: >-
-  I'm trying to prove that mathematics forms a meta-abelian group, which would finally confirm my suspicions that algebreic geometry and geometric algebra are the same thing.
+  I'm trying to prove that mathematics forms a meta-abelian group, which would finally confirm my suspicions that algebraic geometry and geometric algebra are the same thing.
 img: https://imgs.xkcd.com/comics/complex_numbers.png
 ---
 [Cueball (the student) is raising his hand and writing with his other hand.
 He is sitting down at a desk, which has a piece of paper on it.]